canonical/vanilla-framework/templates/docs/patterns/notification.md

   tab: html
 ---

-Notifications are used to attract the user's attention.
-They offer four separate severity levels, and can also be modified for use in different contexts.
+## Overview

+Notifications are messages that communicate information to the user.
+The two main variants of notifications are toast notifications and borderless notifications.

+Please read the [design guideline](/discourse/patterns/notification) s for usage details.

+---

 ## Severity levels